1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 (f) All Hon.
 Secretaries of affiliated Leagues and current SFAI Council members, SFAI Executive Committee members and SFAI Officers to be issued with minutes of SFAI Council and SFAI Executive Committee meetings within ten days of such meetings taking place, for the purposes of this rule Saturday’s, Sunday’s and bank or public holidays shall be excluded.

 6(a) The Financial Year will be calendar year (Jan/Dec) and the Annual General Meeting shall be held not later than July 31st in the season.
-At the A.G.M. the audited accounts to December 31st and an interim accounts report shall be presented for approval.
+At the A.G.M. the accounts to December 31st, in the previous year, shall be presented.

-(b) The SFAI Administrator shall give 14 calendar days notification of the SFAI AGM to all SFAI affiliated Leagues who shall be obliged to notify all their affiliated clubs, and the notice shall be accompanied by a copy of the proposed alterations to rules and also a copy of the accounts for the financial year duly audited, also a copy of the SFAI Administrator ’s report.
+(b) The Hon.
+Secretary shall give 14 calendar days notification of the SFAI AGM to all SFAI affiliated Leagues who shall be obliged to notify all their affiliated clubs, and the notice shall be accompanied by a copy of the proposed alterations to rules and also a copy of the accounts for the financial year duly audited, also a copy of the SFAI Administrator ’s report.

 (c) At the A.G.M. the voting power shall be vested in the Officers, Executive Committee and Council members only.

-(d) Current SFAI Officers, Executive Committee members and Council members wishing to attend the SFAI AGM must send notification in writing to the SFAI Administrator at least 10 calendar days in advance of the scheduled SFAI AGM date.
+(d) Current SFAI Officers, Executive Committee members and Council members wishing to attend the SFAI AGM must send notification in writing to the SFAI at least 10 calendar days in advance of the scheduled SFAI AGM date.
 Failure to do so will result in the loss of voting rights for the relevant Council member/s at that AGM.
-In a notified emergency situation 3 calendar days shall suffice for purposes of this rule.
+Notifications under this rule which do not meet the specified time restrictions shall be considered on their merits by the SFAI Officers.

-(e) Current SFAI Officers, Executive Committee members and Council members wishing to nominate a substitute to attend the SFAI AGM on their behalf must send notification in writing to the SFAI Administrator at least 10 calendar days in advance of the SFAI AGM date.
-In a notified emergency situation
+(e) Current SFAI Officers, Executive Committee members and Council members wishing to nominate a substitute to attend the SFAI AGM on their behalf must send notification in writing to the SFAI at least 10 calendar days in advance of the SFAI AGM date.
+Notifications under this rule which do not meet the specified time restrictions shall be considered on their merits by the SFAI Officers

 (f) Proposed alterations, and any amendments to those proposed alterations, to current SFAI rules (other than SFAI competition rules) must be notified to their member clubs by their respective affiliated League, along with the notice convening the SFAI AGM and no alteration shall be made to any rules unless carried by at least a two-thirds majority of those in attendance and, if entitled to do so, casting their vote.